24 Touch: The Skin

 Sensory Transduction

 In previous chapters we discussed ion channels that are gated by voltage changes in the neuron and channels that are gated by neurotransmitters.
 In the somatosensory system, we find ion channels that are gated by physical distortion or stretch of the membrane.
 These channels can open by stretch of the membrane itself or indirectly through movement of intra- or extracellular proteins that are linked to the channels.
 Sodium and calcium flow into the cell, causing both a depolarization and the initiation of second messenger cascades.
-If enough stimulus is applied, the depolarization reaches threshold of the axon and an action potential is sent toward the spinal cord.
+If enough stimulus is applied, the depolarization reaches the threshold of the axon and an action potential is sent toward the spinal cord.

 Key Takeaways